arksha/arksha.github.io/_posts/2016-03-21-blogbuildup.markdown

 A closure in JavaScript is like keeping a copy of all the local variables, just as they were when a function exited.

-8.What's a typical use case for anonymous functions?
+8. What's a typical use case for anonymous functions?

 An anonymous function is a function that was declared without any named identifier to refer to it.
 As such, an anonymous function is usually not accessible after its initial creation.